 In Québec, a resident must hold a hunter's certificate to be able to purchase a hunting licence.
-When a person has successfully completed the appropriate course for the chosen weapon, the Faune Québec sector (government of Québec) will issue him an official document known as a certificate.
+When a person has successfully completed the appropriate course for the chosen weapon, the Ministère des Ressources naturelles et de la Faune will issue him an official document known as a certificate.
 This document allows the holder to buy the desired hunting licences.